pottekkat/personal-website/content/posts/git-for-vibe-coders/index.md

 {{< codapi id="diagram-trigger-merge" depends-on="sequence-a-11" sandbox="git" editor="off" template="init.sh" output-tail=true >}}

+{{< figure src="/images/git-for-vibe-coders/git-merge.png#center" title="Switch back to \"main\" and find the \"Merge\" option from the dropdown" caption="Follow the same steps as before on the GUI to switch back to the `main` branch from the `feature` branch." link="/images/git-for-vibe-coders/git-merge.png" target="_blank" class="align-center" >}}

-And just like that, the new and improved vibes are part of your main project.
+And just like that, the new and improved vibes are part of your main project, and you are basically a Git wizard 🧙🏽‍♀️.